STAMP-project/botsing-demo/Readme.md

 ## The generated test by Botsing

-If Botsing achieves to the replicator test, it will save it in the output directory (`CrashReproduction-tests` by default).
+If Botsing achieves to the replicator test, it will save it in the output directory (`crash-reproduction-tests` by default).
 If we run this test on the software under test, it throws the same stack trace as the given one.

 For instance, one of the result of the sample command, which we mentioned in the previous section, is the following test (The generated test is different everytime):